 Clockwise from top-left: Cake & Cookie Flour; baking basics: packets of powdered sugar and baking powder, yeast, and sprinkles; white, golden, and Demerara sugars; Pillsbury baking mixes; a sliver of the chocolate section; cocoa powder; cake decorating supplies.

-Not confined to box cake, I derive endless entertainment from seeing American products sold in Israel with Hebrew labels, of which there is no shortage.
+Not confined to box cake, I derive endless entertainment from seeing American products sold in Israel with Hebrew labels, of which there are no shortage.
 So many common American items are available there now, which is a relatively recent thing.
 For example, my parents did not grow up with peanut butter in Israel– the concept of PB&J was not part of my upbringing.
 However, peanut butter is now readily available, though probably not as critical to childhood lunchboxes.

 The last thing I have to mention from the supermarket is… CHOCOLATE.
 Israel is not particularly known in international circles for its chocolate, but it should be.
 There are some high-end Israeli chocolatiers, such as Max Brenner, but the company that I am most familiar with is called Elite, and they produce some of the best milk chocolate I’ve had in my life, both for eating out-of-hand and for baking.
 I made Malted Milk Chocolate Pots de Crème for Baked Sunday Mornings a couple of days after getting home from the trip, and of course I busted out some of my newly imported Elite milk chocolate; I wasn’t sure how this $2 chocolate bar would stack up against TCHO or Scharffen Berger, and I can confidently say that it was absolutely divine– creamy and rich with a surprising amount of chocolaty depth.
 I think the flavor and texture is partly due to the aforementioned high-quality dairy products in Israel– yummy milk makes yummy milk chocolate!
 It is, indeed, nicknamed “cow chocolate” and the bars are even imprinted with tiny cows.
 Elite makes many degrees of chocolate darkness, as well as lots of mix-in and filled varieties.
 Perhaps my favorite of the novelty bars is the kind with popping candy (like Pop Rocks), introduced to me by my chocolate-enthusiast cousin.
 The inside looks like it has air bubbles in it, and it makes your head feel like popping Rice Krispies– awesomeness.
 Also very notable is Israeli chocolate spread, similar to Nutella but minus the hazelnut flavor, which is perhaps the Israeli childhood lunch equivalent of American peanut butter.
 When I was growing up, my family would send us jars of chocolate spread from time to time, and I was the envy of my friends with my sandwiches of white bread and chocolate! 😉